KevinHang/awesome_multihost/README.md

 **For the multi-host deployment:**

-For this deployment, you first need to create three virtual machines either on a cloud service platform of your choice (we used AWS), or on your local machine.

 The instructions for deploying the framework on a multi-host setup, please follow the steps in the following folder:

 ```